RauchDavis13/Challenge1A/README.md

 # Code Refactor Starter Code

-Identified link for Seach Engine Optimization wasn't working and fixed by adding the id "search-engine-optimization" under <div class="content" / div class="hero-pic">, line 31.
+Identified link for Seach Engine Optimization wasn't working and fixed by adding the id "search-engine-optimization" under <div class="content" / div class="hero-pic">, line 31

+Changed <title> from "website" to "Horiseon"

 Changed to semantic element <header> from div for header section

-Changed to semantic element <section> from 1st <div> in body
+Changed to semantic element <main> from 1st <div> in body

-Changed to semantic element <article> from <div class="hero-pic"/> sections
+Changed to semantic element <figure> from <div class="hero-pic"/> sections

 Moved Header into Head